Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

       end
       local ->> fork: push
     end
-    mkdocs-material ->> fork: merge in any changes fork ->>+ PR: create draft PR
+    mkdocs-materialx ->> fork: merge in any changes fork ->>+ PR: create draft PR
     PR ->> PR: review your changes end
 ```

-1. The first step is that you create a fork of the Material for MkDocs
+1. The first step is that you create a fork of the MaterialX for MkDocs
    repository.
 This provides you with a repository that you can push changes to.
    Note that it is not possible to have more than one fork of a given repository
    at any point in time.
 So, the fork you create will be *the* fork you have.